Krasjet/oscr/README.md

     /1/* -> 10001
     /2/* -> 10002

-but it requires a patched version of liblo.
+but it requires a patched version of liblo (already merged into main branch).
 See *Patch liblo* section below for details.

 After setting up a config file, you can start the router on port 10000 with the default UDP protocol by executing